JamesMcNee/static-blog-site/src/blog/posts/2023/sep/29/eleventy-search.md

 ```

 The above is a slightly simplified version of what I ended up with as I also wanted the following features:
-- Click outside detection - When the user clicks or taps outside the search results, it should dismiss/hide them
+- Click outside detection - When the user clicks or taps outside the search results, it should dismiss/hide them.
-- Search debounce - As I will be binding to the `keyup` event, it would be inefficient to constantly request the search payload for every user keystroke.
-So I want to wait for the user to finish typing before running the search.
+- Search debounce - As I will be binding to the `keyup` event, to request the search payload for every user keystroke would be inefficient.
+Therefore, it would be beneficial to wait for the user to finish typing before running the search.

 You can, if desired, have a gander at the [full implementation](https://github.com/JamesMcNee/static-blog-site/blob/8d110bcdd810d507ad4d7255436e4ab3f5980c16/src/index.njk#L13-L62) of this on the GitHub repository for this blog.
 Do note that some of the required functions are off in other files though.